MicrosoftDocs/customer-insights/ci-docs/consent-management/import-consent-data.md

 ## How to import consent data

-After setting up the consent management capability, the first-run experience guides you to start of the data import process.
+After you [set up the consent management](get-started.md) capability, the first-run experience guides you to start of the data import process.
 You can also start the process by going to **Home** or **Consent** in the left pane of the consent center.
 The steps to import consent data are the same, wherever you start the process.

 :::image type="content" source="media/first-run-consent-data-import.PNG" alt-text="First run experience for consent data import.":::